 Reducing burnout doesn’t happen overnight and often requires managing these chronic stressors.
 Individual strategies to reduce stressors include establishing adaptive time management techniques, developing strong social connections, and taking steps to rediscover personal meaning in life and work.

 Employers can also help reduce staff and volunteer burnout by assuring workforce resources match demands, developing disaster behavioral health plans, and adapting staffing patterns that reduce stress and support recovery.
 Just-in-time trainings—including those focused on stress management and disaster behavioral health—can help workers prepare for increased stress, as can relevant resources delivered through virtual incident management systems.
-Using a job hazards assessment approach in planing and mitigating physical and emotional hazards is also effective.
+Using a job hazards assessment approach in planning and mitigating physical and emotional hazards is also effective.

 Serving shelter clients while experiencing anxiety heightened by COVID-19 will exacerbate both short- and longer-term emotional stresses and other challenges for shelter workers.
 A broad strategy that recognizes the cumulative impacts of compounding disasters is needed.
 Interventions such as reflective supervision, employee assistance programs, or cognitive behavior therapy can be implemented at both organizational and individual levels.
 Making these resources available to staff and volunteers can assure that those who run the nation’s shelters are cared for to the same degree as those who stay there.